ghostian/ghostian.github.io/cv.md

 Shanghai, China

-Software Development Engineer Intern(Software Development & Innovation Department) (May 2019 - Augest 2019)
+Software Development Engineer Intern (May 2019 - August 2019)

 * Based on the vehicle's driving, charging data, generate a real-time updated Hive database via Oozie pipeline by using Apache Spark.
 * According to the road network data provided by OpenStreetMap and GPS location data received from the vehicle, predict the actual vehicle location and match with corresponding road labels.